a-shahrestani/a-shahrestani/README.md

 ### About me:
 <!-- <img align="left" src="https://https://i.redd.it/mds31m44jjv51.png" height="120px"> -->
-- 💻 I'm a Computer Engineering Student currently studying at Ferdowsi University of Mashhad
+- 💻 I have a Bachelor of Computer Engineering degree from Ferdowsi University of Mashhad
-- 👓 My main fields of interest are Machine Learning, Deep Learning, NLP, Computer Vision and Data Mining
+- 👓 My main fields of interest are Machine Learning, Deep Learning, Reinforcement Learning, NLP, Computer Vision and Data Mining
-- 🌱 I'm currently learning PyTorch
+- 🌱 I'm currently learning Deep Reinforcement Learning using Keras and Tensorflow
 - 👾 I'm a moderately huge gamer currently protecting humanity in Destiny 2
 - 💪 Kinda obssesed with working out at the moment